yuri-italo/yuri-italo/README.md

 ## 🌱 Things I am currently working on:
 - Finish my Information System degree
 - Taking online courses about Java, HTML5, CSS3, JavaScript
-- Find a new job
+- Finding a new job

 ## :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day